jaccon/pyPaint/README.md

 Simple Python Drawing editor using library wxPython to make a GUI interface.

 # New Features!
   - Change pencil color
   - Change the line stroke
   - Full screen table to draw with mouse or wacon
+# Install
+To install using the commands
+pip install wxpython

+Download the source code and to run execute python pypaint.py